-In an October 2015 letter to President Hassan Rouhani, Iran’s Supreme Leader Ali Khamenei called upon the government to develop a plan for the country’s nuclear industry to achieve an annual uranium enrichment capacity of 190,000 SWU within 15 years.
+In an October 2015 letter to then-President Hassan Rouhani, Iran’s Supreme Leader Ali Khamenei called upon the government to develop a plan for the country’s nuclear industry to achieve an annual uranium enrichment capacity of 190,000 SWU within 15 years.
 In order to accomplish this, Iran would have to manufacture, install, and operate almost 240,000 additional IR-1 centrifuges, based on their historic output.
 Or, Iran would have to perfect, manufacture, and deploy in production mode a lesser number of more powerful centrifuges.
-It is uncertain how long it would take Iran to accomplish either of these steps, but either would take years and would be detected.
+It is uncertain how long it would take Iran to accomplish either of these steps, but either would take many years.

-Following the U.S. withdrawal from the nuclear accord in May 2018, Iranian leaders threatened to stop implementing some of its commitments under the accord.
-Approximately one year later, it began doing so.
+Following the U.S. withdrawal from the 2015 nuclear accord in May 2018, Iranian leaders threatened to stop implementing some of Iran’s commitments under the accord.
+Approximately one year later, Iran began doing so.
 The table below summarizes the steps Iran has taken since July 2019.

 |July 2019||Begins enriching uranium above the 3.67% U-235 limit set by the accord, to a level of up to 4.5% U-235.|